Avadhesh95/Responsive-Image-Gallery-using-HTML-CSS-and-JavaScript/readme.md

 This is a static website built using HTML, CSS, and JavaScript.

+It is deployed and running at live url: https://avadhesh95.github.io/Responsive-Image-Gallery-using-HTML-CSS-and-JavaScript/

 To run this website locally, please follow these steps:

 1. Clone the repository: